bibiboot/drtt/README.md

 -------------------------------
 - Follow 4 space indentation.
 - Follow one line space between all the fucntions.
-- Conditional statements must be
+- Conditional statements must be in the below format.
 ```
     if (x == y) {
         ..